Why you might want to talk

-If your relative doesn’t accept they need to reduce or give up driving, you could suggest they have a driver assessment to give you both peace of mind.
-Anyone can have one, so perhaps your relative would be more willing to have an assessment if you also put yourself forward for one?
-This isn’t a driving test - the assessor cannot stop somebody from driving - but they will give advice based on their driving ability.
-Even if they aren’t willing to have an assessment, you could encourage your relative to contact a driving safety expert from RoSPA – to discuss any concerns around their driving and get safety advice.
+If your friend or relative doesn’t accept they need to reduce or give up driving, a driver assessment may give you both peace of mind.
+Anyone can have one, so perhaps they would be more willing to have an assessment if you also put yourself forward for one?
+This isn’t a driving test.
+The assessor cannot stop somebody from driving, but they will give advice based on their driving ability.

-If you and your relative agree that giving up driving completely is the safest option, try and help them to focus on the positives.
+If you both agree that giving up driving completely is the safest option, try and help them to focus on the positives.
 Getting out and about without a car could save money and reduce stress.
-But make sure whatever you suggest is practical for that person – are they able to walk to their nearest bus stop, for example?
+But make sure whatever you suggest is practical for that person – for example, whether they are able to walk to their nearest bus stop.

 Alternatives to driving may include:

-- Using a mobility scooter for short journeys – perhaps your relative could test one out at a mobility centre.
+- using a mobility scooter for short journeys – perhaps your friend or relative could test one out at a mobility centre.
 Driving Mobility can help you find a local centre

-- Lifts from friends and family members.
+- lifts from friends and family members.
 If your relative would feel like they were being a burden to others, perhaps they could do something in exchange for the lift?
-Or maybe other people could use your relative’s car and give them a lift when needed.
+Or maybe other people could use their car and give them a lift when needed.

 Visit olderdrivers.org.uk for a driving self-assessment tool, and details of organisations providing driver assessments in your relative’s area.